top of page

 3. Biographical-historical background

-Leda and the Swan is a famous theme in ancient, premodern, and modern art and literature.
-It is based on the Greek myth.
-The beautiful Helen of Troy, whose face launched a thousand ships was responsible for the ten-year-long Trojan War between Greeks and Trojans after she was abducted from her husband— the Greek king Menelaus— by the Trojan prince Paris.
+"Leda and the Swan" is a famous theme in ancient, premodern, and modern art and literature.
+It is based on the Greek myth of the name.
+It is linked to the birth of the beautiful Helen of Troy, whose face launched a thousand ships and who was responsible for the ten-year-long Trojan War between Greeks and Trojans after she was abducted from her husband — the Greek king Menelaus — by the Trojan prince Paris.

 She was the daughter of Zeus and Leda — the wife of the king of Sparta, Tyndareus.
-According to Greek mythology, Leda had seven children divided between two fathers– the mortal Tyndareus and the king of the Gods Zeus.
+According to Greek mythology, Leda had seven children divided between two fathers — the mortal Tyndareus and the king of the Gods, Zeus.
 Castor, Timandra, Philonoe, Phoebe, and Clytemnestra were fathered by Tyndareus, and Helen and Polydeuces by Zeus.

 The subject has been a popular theme throughout Western history.
 Throughout these periods, the sexual encounter is portrayed either as erotic and consensual or forceful sexual assault.
 For example, famous classical paintings of Leda and the Swan have been made by Leonardo da Vinci, Michelangelo, Rubens, and Delacroix.

-In poetry, Leda has been featured in Edmund Spenser's The Faerie Queene (1590) and in W. B. Yeats' poem "Leda and the Swan" (1923).
+In poetry, Leda has been featured in Edmund Spenser's "The Faerie Queene" (1590) and in W. B. Yeats' poem "Leda and the Swan" (1923).
 While most depictions portray the act as erotic and consensual, Yeat’s poem portrays it as a decidedly violent act.

 4. Themes

 The themes of “Leda and the Swan” are complex.
-The poem describes and act of brutish sexual violence, which is in and of itself an important topic.
+The poem describes an act of brutish sexual violence, which is in and of itself an important topic.
 In addition, it has implications in terms of the nature of the power relations between the conqueror and the conquered.

 We could say that the main themes of the poem include 1.
 The nature of sexual violence and 2.
 History and fate.

 i.
 Sexual violence.
 The poem is unambiguous in portraying Leda as a victim of rape and sexual assault that she does not consent to.
-The first stanza makes that abundantly clear with words like blow, staggering girl, and helpless.
+The first stanza makes that abundantly clear with words like blow, staggering girl, and helpless

 However, things get more interesting in the second stanza: